 - Build solutions that fit in their heads

 7. The need for IT and business to unite

 The inherent need for IT and the business to unite has been accelerating at breakneck speed for more than a decade, fueled by advances in technology and drastic changes in the way people work.
 In fact, many have dubbed this the Fourth Industrial Revolution.
 According to the World Economic Forum, “the speed of current breakthroughs has no historical precedent…evolving at an exponential rather than a linear pace.
 Moreover, it is disrupting almost every industry in every country.
 And the breadth and depth of these changes herald the transformation of entire systems of production, management, and governance.”

 It is irresponsible for modern organizations to ignore or waste the potential that effective technology brings to the business, in particular, the power and potential of serverless and the modern cloud—both represent software in its purest form, without hardware.
 Executives must learn to harness today’s technology to drive innovation and power change.
 They must challenge their own assumptions, continuously innovate, and adapt to their changing environment.

 8. Embrace a deeper mindset

 The question every business leader must ask themselves is this: Is technology really driving your business?
 There is a significant culture change required to truly achieve this.
-Just lifting and shifting into the cloud will only give you a nicer datacenter.
+Just lifting and shifting into the cloud will only give you a nicer data center.
 Simply writing more code only increases your organization’s liability, it doesn’t guarantee you’ll win in the marketplace.
 You won’t really be benefitting from what these technologies have to offer your business unless you embrace a deeper mindset shift.

-The organizations that recognize this will create a space for innovation.
+Organizations that recognize this will create a space for innovation.
 Small successes will breed larger success and spread through the organization like wildfire.
 This power and momentum will increase, and the path forward will become smoother.